justinYoon12/OceanPINN/README.md

   * dep_save: Corresponding depth for sound speed profile

 For simulation in the SWellEx-96 environmet as the paper, you can use codes in the 'Kraken simulation' folder (requires [kraken](http://oalib.hlsresearch.com/AcousticsToolbox/) installed).
-The data used in the paper is available in the 'data' folder for reference.
+The simulation data used in the paper is available in the 'data' folder for reference.

 **2. parameter.json**  <br/>
 Includes parameters for training OceanPINN: